Myster-Ts-RPGs/Thellade-World/01 Campaign/05 Parties/07 Session Notes/03 Campaign 03/Campaign 3 - Session 09 - When Memory Burns.md

 ### Travel & Rest
 - No overland travel occurred.
-- All events took place in the city of [[Mangagoy]] across multiple district zones.
+- All events took place in the city of [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]] across multiple district zones.
 - Following the beacon breach, rest was interrupted and deferred.

 ### Loot, Rewards & Purchases